tumble1999/savaslabs.github.io/_posts/2016-06-20-user-testing.md

 **Goals:** These can be measurable metrics (e.g. "Increase newsletter signups" or "Increase time spent on site") or general value statements ("Provide a great experience on small screen sizes" or "Maintain a clean, modern design").

 **Users:** This is a list of user personas in order of priority for the particular project.
 A persona is more in-depth and specific than a demographic, which may represent an age group, a gender, or an occupation.
 A persona is defined by patterns of behavior and needs, so it may encompass multiple demographics, and one demographic may be split across several personas.
-The user list is prioritized using the goals of the project (unless your client is lucky enough to be able to put forward the time and money to fix all of their users' problems at once!)
+The user list is prioritized using the goals of the project (unless the client is lucky enough to be able to put forward the time and money to fix all of their users' problems at once!)
+One of our roles in this process is helping the client brainstorm and account for all of their user groups, including ones they might not have considered.

 Once these lists are created, we review them at the beginning of every meeting (yes, every meeting!).
 Why?
 Ensuring that the entire team is completely focused on meeting the project goals at all times causes a few awesome things happen: